vggls/medical_xai/README.md

 ## Title
-(pending)
+Grad-CAM vs HiResCAM: A comparative study via quantitative evaluation metrics

 ## Intro
-This repository contains the source code of the experiments conducted in (to be added).
+This repository contains the source code of the experiments conducted in (paper name to be added).

 We address the problem of quantifying the quality of attribution maps in a setting where HiResCAM produces *faithful* attributions while Grad-CAM does not.
 Our evaluation scheme implements